 A candidate wishing to be admitted to the School of Agriculture and Food Sciences for the Degree of Bachelor of Science in Food Science and Management must meet the minimum entry requirements of the University.

 Candidates must, in addition, satisfy the school regulations and departmental requirements for the program they wish to be admitted to in any department.

-- The candidate must have a minimum aggregate of C+ (plus) in Kenya Certificate of Secondary Education (KCSE) and should have a minimum grade of C (plain) in each of the following subjects: Biology, Chemistry, Mathematics/Physics: or C (plain) in each of the following subjects: Biological Sciences, Physical Sciences/Mathematics, and Geography or any of the Group IV subjects.
+K.C.S.E minimum mean grade of C+ (plus) with a minimum grade of C (plain) in each of the following subjects: Chemistry, Biology and Mathematics/Physics or C (plain) in each of the following subjects; Biological Sciences, Physical Sciences/ Mathematics and Geography; and C (plain) in English/Kiswahili or a 3rd Group II, or a Group III, or any of the Group IV, or any Group V subjects

 Regulations on credit transfer in a program

 A student registered in a similar or related program that is accredited by a relevant body shall be granted credit transfer in courses covering similar course content as those offered in this program.
 To be eligible for credit transfer the student must have attained a minimum grade B in the course under consideration.